gmcirco/quickGrid/README.md

              test_data = robbery_test,
              eval = c("pai","pei","rri"))
 #>   PAI   PEI   RRI
-#> 18.73  0.31  6.10
+#> 19.10  0.31  5.95
 ```

 ### `plot_eval`

 There is also the option to plot evaluations across a range of hotspot
 values.
-This helps to identify the performace of the model conditional
+This helps to identify the performance of the model conditional
 on different hot spot cutoffs.
 The `plot_eval` function can plot any of
 the three metrics across any range of values.
 The default is 0.1% to 1%.